nxadm/rakudo-pkg/README.md

 ## OS Repositories

-The easiest way to install the Rakudo (starting from release 2018.04.1) on Debian, Centos, Fedora, openSUSE and Ubuntu is by using the `rakudo-pkg` repositories.
+The easiest way to install the Rakudo (starting from release 2018.04.1) on Debian, CentOS, Fedora, openSUSE and Ubuntu is by using the `rakudo-pkg` repositories.
 For Alpine, see [Direct Downloads](#direct-downloads).

 **Optionally you can [install zef as a user](#zef-module-manager-as-a-regular-user).**